kodcdangky/kodcdangky.github.io/blog0-reversed-enumerate.md

     # Do something
 ```

-This effectively is `enumerate` in reversed gear, and all the functions used are builtin, with the unwanted outcome of looking really ugly.
+This effectively is `enumerate()` in reversed gear, and all the functions used are builtin, with the unwanted outcome of looking really ugly.
 So let's compare their performance.
-A basic performace comparing program I can come up looks something like this
+A basic performace comparing program I can come up with looks something like this

 ```
 from time import perf_counter